ASHP-Software/drugShortagesDoc/README.md

 ## Objects
 ---
 ### Drug Shortage
 A version of drug shortage bulletin that holds all relevant information.
-You can always access the latest version of the drug shortage bulleting by using the drugShortages/latest route.
+You can view a version of a bulletin as a snapshot in time.
+You can always access the latest version of the drug shortage bulleting by using the drugShortages/{key}/latest route.

-* **affectedProduct**: [Object] - List of prodcuts affected by this drug shortage.
+* **affectedProduct**: [Object] - List of products affected by this drug shortage.
 Affected products are the actual product on shortage (at the NDC (package size) level).
   * **discontinued**: Bool - Whether this product has been discontinued.
   * **NDC**: String - National Drug Code identifier for this product.
   * **RXCUI**: String - RXCUI identifier for this product